Atlanta Sex Trafficking Attorneys

 A sting operation targeting sex trafficking was conducted across the United States in 2017 and resulted in over 1,000 arrests, which included a state trooper, a pastor and a convicted sex offender.
 The group behind the sting, the National Johns Suppression Initiative, said its operations have led to the arrests of nearly 8,000 sex buyers since 2011, according to CNN.
 Stories like this are a sobering reminder that sex trafficking is a reality in our country and that victims need protection.

 At The Stoddard Firm, we provide legal representation to victims of trafficking to bring civil action against traffickers; the hotels, apartments, and massage parlors where the trafficking occurred; any bank that knowingly accepted / laundered the trafficker’s money; and any classified internet advertising website that solicited the trafficking.
+Contact our Atlanta sex trafficking lawyers today for a free consultation of your case.

 What is Sex Trafficking?